solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 An Azure virtual network is similar to a network deployed on-premises: it provides network isolation for workloads.
 Each virtual network has a private IP allocation block.
-Choosing an allocation block is an important consideration, especially if your environment requires multiple virtual networks to be joined: the allocation blocks of the virtual networks cannot overlap.
+Choosing an allocation block is an important consideration, especially if the environment requires multiple virtual networks to be joined: the allocation blocks of the virtual networks cannot overlap.
 It is best practice to choose allocation blocks from [RFC 1918.]

 > **Note**: When deploying a resource such as a VM into a virtual
 > network, the virtual network must be located in the same region and